 Trump Is Playing With Fire in the...

-Colin H. Kahl is an associate professor in the security studies program at Georgetown University’s Edmund A. Walsh School of Foreign Service.
+Colin H. Kahl is the inaugural Steven C. Hazy senior fellow at the Freeman Spogli Institute for International Studies' Center for International Security and Cooperation and a strategic consultant at the Penn-Biden Center for Diplomacy and Global Engagement.
 From 2014 to 2017, he was deputy assistant to President Barack Obama and national security advisor to Vice President Joe Biden.
 From 2009 to 2011, he served as the deputy assistant secretary of defense for the Middle East.
 In 2011, he was awarded the Secretary of Defense Medal for Outstanding Public Service by Secretary Robert Gates.
-He lives in Washington, D.C. with his wife and two children.
+He lives in Redwood City, CA. with his wife and two children.
 Kahl is a co-editor of Shadow Government.

 As Russia’s war in Ukraine continues into 2023, the weather will have an important impact.
 Ukrainians, of course, are more vulnerable than usual to power outages and energy shocks.
 But Rus...Show moresia’s forces will also confront new challenges as they deal with depleted supplies and low morale.
 How are policymakers in Brussels, Moscow, and Washington factoring the cold weather into their calculations?
 Is Ukraine fatigue on the rise in the United States and Europe?

 Tune in to watch FP’s Amelia Lester in conversation with the magazine’s reporters as they provide insights on where the war in Ukraine will head next.
 Send in your questions to join the discussion.